Falun Gong: Falun Gong's response to the persecution

 Falun Gong practitioners and their supporters also filed a lawsuit in May 2011 against the technology company Cisco Systems, alleging that the company helped design and implement a surveillance system for the Chinese government to suppress Falun Gong.
 Cisco denied customizing their technology for this purpose.
+The United States District Court for the Northern District of California dismissed the lawsuit in September 2014.
+In July 2023, the United States Court of Appeals for the Ninth Circuit reversed and ruled the lawsuit may proceed to trial.
+Cisco filed an appeal with the U.S. Supreme Court in January 2025.